Double Glazing Repairs

 - Visit 2: 2 hours travel (round trip) + 1 hour on site.

-- Total Time: 5.5 hours.
+- Total Time: 5.5 hours (with 4 hours of pure driving).

 The Result: You are paying for a technician to sit in a van for 4 hours to do 1.5 hours of work.
-To make that viable, the company has to charge a heavy "call-out" premium, which often pushes the price closer to the cost of a new door.
+To make that viable, the company has to charge a heavy "call-out" premium, which often pushes the price closer to the cost of a brand new door.
 Conversely, a technician located 15 minutes away spends only 1 hour driving total for both visits.
 That saving is passed directly to you.

 Supply Only Services (DIY)

-How to Measure for Glass
+How to Measure for Replacement Glass

-KJM are often able to quote over the telephone for glass units.
+KJM are often able to quote over the telephone for supply-only glass units.
 To give you an accurate price, we need just two pieces of information:

 - The Size: The approximate width and height of the glass (measure the visible glass size only).

-- The Height from Floor: The distance from the floor to the bottom edge of the glass.
+- The Height from Floor: The distance from the internal floor to the bottom edge of the glass.

-Glazing MUST be manufactured from Toughened Safety Glass if:
+Under UK Building Regulations, glazing MUST be manufactured from Toughened Safety Glass if:

 - The glass is adjacent to a door (within 300mm).